 Since the growth in the cumulative number of cases and deaths by COVID-19 has, in general, presented a heterogeneous evolution over time, this implies that the adjustment of only one of these growth models may not be adequate to explain the entire study period.
 This heterogeneous evolution is due to the occurrence of more than one wave of the pandemic or due to the accuracy of the statistical reports on the number of cases and deaths recorded.
-For example, the number of cases may present a fast growth if the number of the diagnostic tests is increased.
+For example, the number of cases may present a fast growth if the number of diagnostic tests is increased.
 On the other hand, tests that need to be realized to include the death cases in mortality statistics may take some days.
-This implies that may occur a sub-notification followed by an over-notification.
+This implies a sub-notification followed by an over-notification.
 In addition, the number of cases and deaths may be sub-notified on the weekends and appear on the statistical reports only a few days after.

 An alternative is modeling, for instance, the 7-day moving average in order to minimize the discrepancies that may be contained in the dataset.
-In this paper, we assume for the 7-day moving average dataset an additive model composed by a non-linear function f plus a random error $\epsilon$ .
-However, in opposite to set up f as a known mathematical function, we assume that f is an unknown random parameter.
-In order to estimate it from the data, we adopt a Bayesian approach putting over the unknown non-linear function a Gaussian process prior.
+In this paper, we assume for the 7-day moving average dataset an additive model composed by a nonlinear function fplus a random error ε .
+However, in opposite to the usual approach that is based on set up f as a known mathematical function, we assume that f is an unknown random parameter.
+In order to estimate it from the data, we adopt a Bayesian approach putting over the unknown nonlinear function a Gaussian process prior.
+That is, we are assuming a probability distribution over all possible functions that fit a set of points equally well [9].
 In addition, we assume a more hierarchical level putting prior distributions on the parameters of the Gaussian process.
+The main advantage of assuming a Gaussian process prior over f is that we are estimating f by 'smooth functions' obtained by the generation of values of a multivariate normal distribution with an adequate covariance matrix, and linking the generated points by lines.

-In order to estimate parameters of interest, we develop an MCMC algorithm based on the Metropolis-within-Gibbs sampling algorithm.
+To estimate all parameters of interest, we developed an MCMC algorithm based on the Metropolis-within-Gibbs sampling algorithm.
 We also present an MCMC algorithm for making predictions.
 The proposed method is illustrated in a case study, in which, we model the 7-day moving average recorded in the state of São Paulo, Brazil.
 Results obtained show that the proposed method is very effective in modeling the values of the 7-day moving average for the number of deaths due to COVID-19.
 In the course of 481 days of the pandemic, we run the estimation procedure four times, on the 100th, 180th, 280th and 465th days.
-In this four analysis the mean square error of the fitted model was smaller than 0.05, indicating a very good performance of the porposed method.
+In these four analyses, the mean square error of the fitted model was smaller than 0.05, indicating a very good performance of the proposed method.

-The three main advantages of the proposed method are: 1.
-It is very flexible since it is not restricted to a parametric mathematical function; 2.
-Does not need the fit of a set of parametric models followed of the application of a model comparison procedure; 3.
-It is easy to be implemented computationally since the estimation procedure is based on the use of a Metropolis-within-Gibbs sampling algorithm.
+The three main advantages of the proposed method are:

+- (1) It is very flexible since it is not restricted to a parametric mathematical function; - Does not need the fit of a set of parametric models followed by the application of a model comparison procedure; - (3) It is not too difficult to be implemented computationally since the estimation procedure is based on the use of a Metropolis-within-Gibbs sampling algorithm;